Design elements: Types of texture

-Visual texture, also referred to as "implied texture", is not detectable by our sense of touch, but by our sense of sight.
+Visual texture, also referred to as "implied texture," is not detectable by our sense of touch, but by our sense of sight.
 Visual texture is the illusion of a real texture on a two-dimensional surface.
 Any texture perceived in an image or photograph is a visual texture.
 A photograph of rough tree bark is considered a visual texture.
 It creates the impression of a real texture on a two-dimensional surface which would remain smooth to the touch no matter how rough the represented texture is.

 In painting, different paints are used to achieve different types of textures.
 Paints such as oil, acrylic, and encaustic are thicker and more opaque and are used to create three-dimensional impressions on the surface.
 Other paints, such as watercolor, tend to be used for visual textures, because they are thinner and have transparency, and do not leave much tactile texture on the surface.

 Pattern

 Many textures appear to repeat the same motif.
 When a motif is repeated over and over again in a surface, it results in a pattern.
 Patterns are frequently used in fashion design or textile design, where motifs are repeated to create decorative patterns on fabric or other textile materials.
+Similarly, print design utilizes patterns to create background textures for packaging, stationery, and marketing collateral.
 Patterns are also used in architectural design, where decorative structural elements such as windows, columns, or pediments, are incorporated into building design.